What is rabies?

 City Ordinance mandates that all dogs and cats be currently vaccinated against rabies, and the rabies tag must be affixed to the pet’s collar or harness.
 Lack of proof of rabies could result in a citation.
 Call your veterinarian if you have questions about your pet’s vaccination status.

 Any animal bitten or scratched by either a wild, carnivorous mammal or bat that is not available for testing should be regarded as having been exposed to rabies.
-Unvaccinated dogs, cats, and ferrets exposed to a rabid animal should be euthanized immediately.
-If the owner is unwilling to have this done, the animal should be placed in strict isolation for six months and vaccinated one month before being released.
-Animals with expired vaccinations need to be evaluated on a case-by-case basis.
-Dogs and cats that are currently vaccinated are kept under observation for 45 days.
+Un-vaccinated animals exposed to a rabid animal should be euthanized humanely.
+The owner of such animal may, at the owner's expense and in a manner prescribed by the local animal control authority, confine said animal.
+Such animal must be vaccinated immediately following exposure and quarantined in strict isolation for not less than six months.
+A re-vaccination shall be done one month prior to release from quarantine.
+Animals that are currently vaccinated must be re-vaccinated immediately and confined kept under observation for a period not less than 90 days.

 What to do if you are bitten